Hi, I’m Helen… a Mummy, ex Early Years teacher and now ‘Monkey’s Mum!

 The pioneering keyhole surgery at The Royal Alexandra Children’s Hospital in Brighton was successful and her rate of recovery was much quicker than expected.
 The feedback from the hospital was that they wanted more.
 So I set to work… and the Monkey goes to Hospital storybook was born.
 The Royal Alex commissioned a second edition of Monkey has an Operation, followed by Monkey has a Blood Test.

 With the success and positive feedback we decided to make it a business, and our publishing company, AhHa Publications was formed.
-We hope you enjoy our storybooks, and, please do send us your stories and tell us how your hospital experience goes.

 Helen's Tedx Talk